Curated and analyzed by the JobGoneToAI team. Original reporting by aijourn.com.

 Generative AI is significantly disrupting the legal profession by automating tasks traditionally performed by junior lawyers, leading to a reduction in entry-level job opportunities.
 The shift towards in-house legal work and the decline of billable hours are creating concerns about the future of legal training and job availability for law graduates.

-Generative AI is already disrupting the legal profession by slashing the time and cost of the searching, summarizing and drafting that has been the bedrock of
+Concept of justice, law and legal system Generative AI is already disrupting the legal profession by slashing the time and cost of the searching, summarizing and drafting that has been the bedrock of legal work.
+As more manual labor becomes automated, it gets harder for law firms to justify charging for time.

 Related Stories